The County Council adopted Kauai's 2021 Integrated Solid Waste Management Plan Update on November 17, 2021.

 BACKGROUND ON ISWMP PLANNING PROCESS:

-The County is in the process of updating the Integrated Solid Waste Management Plan (ISWMP).
 The ISWMP represents a “roadmap” setting the County's vision for the future management of municipal solid waste.
-The planning goal is to develop a financially feasible plan for the residents and businesses of Kauai that maximizes waste diversion, ensures adequate disposal capacity, and protects the health of our island.
+The planning goal was to develop a financially feasible plan for the residents and businesses of Kauai that maximizes waste diversion, ensures adequate disposal capacity, and protects the health of our island.

 The ISWMP provides information on current solid waste management practices, and also provides recommendations and associated costs for program improvements.
 Issues addressed in the ISWMP include: source reduction and reuse, recycling and bioconversion, special wastes, hazardous and electronic waste, public education and information, transfer stations and landfills, refuse collection, materials and marketing procurement, alternative technologies to landfill, landfill, facility siting strategies, and a solid waste system cost analysis.